Enjoy beaches, wine and nature along Canada’s southernmost shores

 Location: 1 Country Road 50 West, Colchester

-The Wreck at Colchester Harbour: A seasonal Tex Mex inspired beachside grill with Lake Erie views and ultimate vacation vibes.
+A seasonal beachside grill with Lake Erie views and ultimate vacation vibes.

 Location: 220 Jackson Street, Colchester/Harrow

-Day 3: Kingsville and Leamington
+Kingsville and Leamington

-• Approximate distance Colchester to Kingsville: 12 miles (20 kilometres)
+• Colchester to Kingsville: 12 miles (20 kilometres), 18 minutes

-• Approximate distance Kingsville to Leamington: 10 miles (15 kilometres)
+• Kingsville to Leamington: 10 miles (15 kilometres) 17 minutes

-The neighbouring towns of Kingsville and Leamington both enjoy the benefit of breezy lake views, farm fresh local produce nearby and access to stunning parks and nature.
+The neighbouring towns of Kingsville and Leamington both enjoy the benefit of breezy lake views, farm-fresh local produce nearby and access to stunning parks and nature.

 Find free public parking, including accessible parking in Kingsville.
 Paid and free parking is available around Seacliff Park in Leamington.